tj/should.js/Readme.md

 ## In browser

-If you want to use _should_ in browser, use version that is in root of repository (or build it yourself).
-It is builded with browserify (see [Makefile](https://github.com/visionmedia/should.js/blob/master/Makefile)).
-To build fresh version:
+If you want to use _should_ in browser, use the `should.js` file in the root of this repository, or build it yourself.
+It is built with browserify (see [Makefile](https://github.com/visionmedia/should.js/blob/master/Makefile)).
+To build a fresh version:

 ```bash
 # you should have browserify